Process of

 like vases, jars and ceramic containers of all sizes and forms were

-When visually identifying Chinese porcelain, the Shape is the first thing meeting the eye.
+When visually identifying Chinese porcelain, the Shape always the first thing that meets the eye.
 A short glance over a vase or jar, for example, often allows an expert of Chinese ceramics to assert or discard the possibility of a Chinese object being antique.

 Some shapes